Art & Optics Home <<

 In 2001 the celebrated painter David Hockney published his book 'Secret Knowledge", in which he outlined his controversial theory that various painters of the Renaissance used optical devices to project images of their subject from which they then traced their compositions.

-Williams' main concern is that many of the inconsistencies found in particular paintings often arise during traditional picture making, but have been misinterpreted as evidence of optical use.
+Williams believes that many of the inconsistencies that can be identified in certain paintings often arise during traditional picture making, but have been misinterpreted as evidence of optical use.
 Williams' empirically-based views are derived from studio practice and working exclusively from life.
 Some of the points raised by Williams are covered in his essay 'A Response To David Hockney's Theory', published in 2002.

-The first independent scientific analysis of Hockney's theory has been carried out by Dr David G Stork, Chief Scientist at Ricoh Innovations and visiting lecturer of Art History at Stanford University.
+The first independent scientific analysis of Hockney's theory was carried out by Dr David G Stork, Chief Scientist at Ricoh Innovations and visiting lecturer of Art History at Stanford University.
 His comprehensive research questions many of the claims made by Hockney and thin-film physicist Charles Falco.

 One area of Dr Stork's research focuses on the chandelier depicted by Jan van Eyck in the painting 'Arnolfini and His Wife' (1434), National Gallery, London.
 Hockney and Falco claim the chandelier is in perfect perspective, suggesting this could only have been achieved if traced from an optical projection.
 "To test their assumption, as part of our research", explains Stork in his paper 'Did the great masters use optical projections while painting?'
 Williams was asked to paint two complex chandeliers by eye alone.